danyu1/GameDesign/README.md

 ## Scalability and Expansion 🌱:

-"X" will start off with a few classic and simple games to populate the website.
+"" will start off with a few classic and simple games to populate the website.
 As the activity on the page grows, it will be incredibly easy to add any new game to the already simple user interface.
 Additionally, like discussed previously, the web page can easily become monetized without inhibiting the user experience.

 ## Accessibility and Inclusivity 🌍: